ONSgeo/geospatial-training/_docs/intro_to_gis_in_python.md

 ---
 title: Introduction to GIS in Python
+description: An introduction to working with geospatial data in Python, for existing Python users.
 ---
 # Introduction to GIS in Python